What I Was Wrong About

 I think that’s what makes me a good problem solver, a good designer.
 I open something up and see where it leads.
 I am exploratory.

 Stemming from jealousy and comparison comes my piece of the story.
 But jealousy and comparison toward ME.
 I celebrate life and people, I always have.
-I belive there is so much beauty and that we each have something so rich to offer,
+I believe there is so much beauty and that we each have something so rich to offer,

 I celebrate life and people, I always have.
 I believe there is so much beauty and that we each have something so rich to offer,

 After the pattern of insecurities and immaturities that allowed jealousy to come year after year, I slowly shrank.
 I started to believe that if I showed up, in all of who I was, as my full self, that I would take other’s light away.
 I believed that I was causing them to be self-conscious and that was not my intention.
-So I shrank. without knowing, I physically wore black, kept my hair down, wore minimal makeup — I did not share my victories and kept my hopes hidden.
+So I shrank.
+Without knowing, I physically wore black, kept my hair down, wore minimal makeup, I did not share my victories and kept my hopes hidden.
 Ultimately you can guess, it didn’t go well.
 After so long it bled into all aspects of my life, career, relationships.
 I had squelched my own voice.

 I started to believe that if I showed up, in all of who I was, as my full self, that I would take others light away.

 I created a pattern of low trust and high anxiety with my female companions.
 I had to make a choice, a couple of years ago (don’t get me wrong, I was still great at making and keeping friends but I had learned deflection incredibly well).
 I got REAL with myself.
 I found a community of amazing women and opened up to them.
 I was vulnerable.
 I put myself in a space where, yes, I could be hurt and misunderstood, but I also could be supported and I could learn to fully expose my gifts and talents.
 I could give new women a chance to teach me something different.
 Opening up for me is hard!
-I mean shaking before, shaking after, tears sweating, even from the smallest conversations.
+I mean shaking before, shaking after, tears, sweating….we’re talking the smallest conversations.
 But I kept at it.
 I didn’t need to hide, AND more importantly, hiding did NOT help others heal from their own comparison monsters.

 …hiding did NOT help others heal from their own comparison monsters.